Low Dose Naltrexone (LDN) Choices booklet

 There have been many studies into the safety and effectiveness of LDN as a treatment for MS, mostly small trials, with mixed results.

 A six-month phase II pilot trial of 40 people with primary progressive MS was conducted by Dr M Gironi, with the main purpose of looking at safety and tolerability.
-This study found Low Dose Naltrexone to be well-tolerated by the patients who also reported an improvement of their symptoms, particularly spasticity, pain, fatigue and depression.
+This study found LDN to be well-tolerated by patients who also reported an improvement of their symptoms, particularly spasticity, pain, fatigue and depression.
 There were also reported improvements to quality of life outcomes (4).

 Accessing LDN in the United Kingdom

-Naltrexone is licenced and used in the UK to manage opiate dependency (7), but LDN has not been licensed for the treatment of MS symptoms by the National Institute of Health & Care Excellence (NICE) and is not widely recommended for use to treat people with MS within the NHS.
-The use of LDN to manage MS symptoms is sometimes described as ‘off-label’ (8).
+Naltrexone is licenced and used in the UK to manage opiate dependency (8), but LDN has not been licensed for the treatment of MS symptoms by the National Institute of Health and Care Excellence (NICE) and is not widely recommended for use to treat people with MS within the NHS.
+The use of LDN to manage MS symptoms is sometimes described as ‘off-label’ (9).

-Many GP’s and neurologists are cautious, given the guidelines within the NHS, about prescribing LDN for the treatment of MS symptoms (9).
+Many GPs and neurologists are cautious, given the guidelines within the NHS, about prescribing LDN for the treatment of MS symptoms (10).

 If you are unable to obtain an NHS prescription from your GP, your GP may be willing to write you a private prescription but will make a charge.
 You could also get in touch with a private specialist practice or one of the online GP services.
 You will be likely to be asked to provide them with a letter from your GP or neurologist confirming that you have MS, a summary of your medical history, including any other conditions you live with, and any existing medication you take.

 If you have a private prescription you can obtain LDN from a specialist pharmacy.
-Dickson Chemist, based in Glasgow, have been prescribing LDN for some time and their lead pharmacist is also an advisor to the LDN Research Trust.
-You can read more about how to gain LDN in the LDN Research Trust’s factsheet (10).
+The LDN Research Trust hold a database of pharmacies around the world that are known to dispense LDN (11).
+You can read more about how to obtain LDN in the LDN Research Trust’s factsheet (12).

-It is important to note that LDN obtained from sources other than a prescribing chemist cannot be guaranteed to contain LDN, or be safe.
-This is particularly true of LDN obtained from unregulated sources on the internet (10).
+It is important to note that LDN obtained from sources other than a prescribing chemist cannot be guaranteed to contain LDN or be safe.
+This is particularly true of LDN obtained from unregulated sources on the internet (13).